datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > ## Challenge:
 >
-> - Write a query that returns the genus, the species, and the weight
+> - Write a query that returns the genus, the species name, and the weight
 > of every individual captured at the site
 >
 > > ## Solution
 > > ~~~
-> > SELECT species.genus, species.species_id, surveys.weight
+> > SELECT species.genus, species.species, surveys.weight
 > > FROM surveys
 > > JOIN species
 > > ON surveys.species_id = species.species_id;